 The OP&F Board of Trustees appoints the Executive Director, an actuary and other advisors necessary for the transaction of business.
 By law, the Ohio Treasurer of State is custodian of OP&F's funds.
-The Board of Trustees meets monthly, except for two months each year.
-In 2019, the Board of Trustees did not meet in the months of July and November.
-In 2020, the Board of Trustees will not meet in the months of July and November.
+The Board of Trustees meets monthly, except for one to two months each year.
+In 2020, the Board of Trustees did not meet in the months of July and November.
+In 2021, the Board of Trustees will not meet in the month of July.
 The Board of Trustees receives no compensation, but is reimbursed for necessary expenses.